pmunts/muntsos/README.txt

     repository for Debian 13.
 I plan to maintain the Debian 12 package repository until the end of 2025.

--   6 September 2025 -- I have added support for scaled ADC (Analog to Digital Converter) inputs.
+-   6 September 2025 -- I have added support for Linux Industrial I/O
+    scaled ADC (Analog to Digital Converter) inputs.
 Some ADC chips with an internal voltage reference populate the scale factor files (in_voltage(Y)_scale et al) automatically.
 Others, especially those with an external voltage reference, require some magic in a device tree overlay to configure the scaling.
 I've updated the MUNTS-0018, Pi3ClickShield, and the Pi4ClickShield overlays to support scaling.

--   12 September 2025 -- Added support for scaled Linux Industrial I/O
+-   12 September 2025 -- Added support for Linux Industrial I/O scaled
     DAC (Digital to Analog Converter) outputs.
 Added more Raspberry Pi device tree overlays for a number of ADC and DAC boards and modules.

+-   15 September 2025 -- Added support for Linux Industrial I/O
+    temperature sensors.
+Added more Raspberry Pi device tree overlays for a number of temperature sensors and modules.

 Quick Setup Instructions for the Impatient